MSc/Postgraduate Diploma Science Communication

 Plus, two optional modules from:

-- Science in Public Spaces - Develop your own science communication initiative in this hands-on module from developing a creative concept, to seeking funding, and managing and evaluating a project.
+- Science in Public Spaces - Develop your own science communication initiative in this hands-on module that explores all areas of project development from formulating an idea through to implementation, as well as managing and evaluating a project.
 You'll explore a range of innovative approaches from sci-art, to museums, festivals to theatre.

 You then undertake your Science Communication project.
 This is your opportunity to explore a specific aspect of science communication in depth, independently, but with tutor support.
 You can apply to carry out your project with an external organisation.